-These are the statuses that you will see prior to issuance of a final decision.
+These are the statuses that you will see prior to a final decision.
 Please note that status updates are not automated.

 Application Received: Your application was received and Admissions is currently verifying documents.

-Application Complete: All required documents have been received and your application will soon be forwarded for review.
+Application Complete: All required documents have been received and your application is ready for review.

 Application Under Review: Your file is complete and the Admissions Committee is evaluating your application.

-Review in Progress: The Admissions Committee has completed the initial review of your file; however, a final decision has not been made.
+Application Under Extended Review: The Admissions Committee has completed the initial review of your file; however, a final decision has not been made.
 The Committee employs a comparative review process, and your file will continue to be evaluated as additional applications and/or more information regarding your candidacy are received.
-If prior to receiving a final decision you have significant updates – such as a new transcript or LSAT score, updated resume, or letter(s) of recommendation – your file will be re-evaluated based on the new information.
+If prior to receiving a final decision, you have material updates – such as a new transcript or LSAT score, updated resume, or letter(s) of recommendation – this information will be considered as your file continues to be evaluated.
 Please remember that updated transcripts must be submitted through LSAC, not directly to the law school.
 New LSAT scores will be automatically provided to UF Law by LSAC.
-You may forward other documents to firstname.lastname@example.org.
+You may send other documents to email@example.com.

 Waitlisted: You have accepted a place on our Wait List.
-Please refer to the Wait List FAQs for more information.
+Please refer to the Wait List FAQ for more information.